www3838438/nomad/website/source/docs/service-discovery/index.html.md

 - Consul 0.6.0 or later is needed for using the TCP checks.

-- The service discovery feature in Nomad depends on operators making sure that the Nomad client can reach the Consul agent.
+- The service discovery feature in Nomad depends on operators making sure that the Nomad client can reach a local Consul agent.

 - Tasks running inside Nomad also need to reach out to the Consul agent if they want to use any of the Consul APIs.
 Ex: A task running inside a docker